 When strong sustainability mentions ‘must be preserved ‘, it indicates that it is not necessary to preserve the nature as it is, but it is essential to minimise irreversible natural capital losses and attempt to avoid some catastrophic consequences that we still ignore.
 It is challenging to determine exactly what are going to be such future implications of the environmental degradation caused today.
 But such consequences may include extreme weather events and significant losses of biodiversity, attempting against some forms of natural capital that provide some basic life-support functions.

 The main difference between strong sustainability and weak sustainability is about the value of nature for the human civilization.
 There is a dilemma between the infinitely economic growth and the finitude of the planet Earth.
 It is a fact that a significant quantity of the activities and policies labelled as “sustainable” can be classified as weak sustainability.
 However, let’s be optimistic about the possibilities of incremental improvement of them, it can lead towards more sustainable societies.

-Smart City Monitor offers an advanced practical solution that allows transparency of ongoing processes and actual calculation of the sustainability status in real time.
-It achieves these challenging objectives by using an open model of the target system linked to a large number of diverse data sources representing actual processes taking place in physical and virtual worlds.
+Smart City Monitor as one of the PharosN applications offers an advanced practical solution for the local and regional governnace that allows transparency of ongoing complex processes and actual evidence-based continuous calculation of the holistic sustainability status both in real time and in the predictable future.
+It achieves these challenging objectives by using an open model of the target urban system as Big Cyber-Physical System of Systems linked to a large number of diverse data sources representing actual processes that take place in physical and virtual worlds.

 (Contributor: Andres F. R. Torres)